donmccurdy/ghost-theme-airship/README.md

 ## TODO

 - [ ] Navigation only, not slug, on non-home pages.
 - [ ] Typography pairings could be better, and limit number of font sizes.
+Three fonts + icon font is excessive.
 - [ ] Use header wrap for borders.
 - [ ] Improved slug.
 - [ ] Fix blockquotes vs short asides.